benckx/dnn-movie-posters/README.md

 independent probability to belong to each class (genre).

 With 14,265 train samples and 2,826 validation samples (movies from 1977 to 2017), 106x161 images and after 50 epochs,
-the results look like this ([o] indicates the genre is found in the original dataset, [!] indicates it is not):
+the results look like this ([!] indicates the predicted genre is not found in the original data set):

 \
 ![](https://images-na.ssl-images-amazon.com/images/M/MV5BNzQzOTk3OTAtNDQ0Zi00ZTVkLWI0MTEtMDllZjNkYzNjNTc4L2ltYWdlXkEyXkFqcGdeQXVyNjU0OTQ0OTY@._V1_UX182_CR0,0,182,268_AL_.jpg)&nbsp;&nbsp;